Datsakorn Thonglao: Hoàng Anh Gia Lai

-In 2007, the Thai playmaker went to Vietnam to join Hoàng Anh Gia Lai.
-He later became one of the Vietnamese supporters' favorites in his two years there, although he didn't win any silverware.
+In 2007, Thonglao joined Hoàng Anh Gia Lai in V.League 1 and became a fan favourite despite not winning any silverware.

 Muangthong United

 In 2010, Thai Premier League champion Muangthong United signed Datsakorn for a reported fee of $200,000 (6.6 million baht as of 2010 exchange rate).
 It was speculated that, due to the deal, he became the highest paid Thai footballer at the time.
 He led Muangthong to win the 2009 Thai Premier League and became one of their key members.
 He won in 2010, 2012 and 2016.

 International career

 Datsakorn made his debut for the Thailand national team in 2001.
 He was first called up for the U-19 and U-23 squads for a short period and became a regular member of the senior squad soon afterwards.
 Datsakorn played for Thailand from 2001 to 2014, making 98 official appearances and scoring 11 goals.

 He was criticized in his early years with the national team for his violent behavior, which led him to several sending-offs.

 In 2007, he played again and scored two goals in a 2010 FIFA World Cup qualification match against Macau.
 This was not the only goal that he scored in the qualifiers.
 The other came in a 1-1 draw against Bahrain.

 He won the T&T Cup with Thailand in 2008.

 In the second round of 2014 FIFA World Cup qualification, Datsakorn scored 2 goals for Thailand in a 2-2 draw against Palestine.

 He was one of Thailand's key players in the 2012 AFF Suzuki Cup.
 Despite suffering a groin injury, he played until the end of the tournament.

 In October 2017, he made his 100th appearance for Thailand in a match against Kenya.